Maryland Residential Lease Agreement

 • Copy of the last two utility bills issued to the landlord

-• Description of the method used to allocate the cost of the utility to the tenant, by utility
+• Description of the method used to divide up utility costs, by utility

 • Statement that any billing calculation disputes are between the tenant and the landlord